kotakasahara/omegagene/docs/source/index.rst

 ------------------------------------

-**"omegagene"** is the name of the molecular dynamics (MD) simulation software. omegagene has several unique features, such as, the zero-multipole summation method [Fukuda 2013]_ and the virtual-system coupled multi-canonical MD method [Higo 2013]_.
+**"omegagene"** is the name of the molecular dynamics (MD) simulation software. omegagene has several unique features, such as, the zero-multipole summation method and the virtual-system coupled multi-canonical MD method.

   The current version of omegagene can perform: